Sineos/node-red-contrib-hysteresis/README.md

 ## Output Options

 In the node Output settings either `Original Payload / Topic` or custom values can be specified.

+## Node Status
+The node makes extensive use of status information.
+These can be used to react on status changes with the `Status` node.
+Also see the included examples for a how-to.

 ## Use cases